mattermost/mattermost/README.md

 #### Write

 - As with most open source projects, Mattermost documentation is maintained in a public repository.
 You can propose changes by [submitting pull requests (no programming skills required)](http://forum.mattermost.org/t/help-improve-mattermost-documentation/194).
-We highly welcome you to add improvements, write guides and tutorials, and expand on sections.
+We welcome you to add improvements, write guides and tutorials, and expand on sections.
 - Prior to contributing, please review [Mattermost Documentation Guidelines](http://www.mattermost.org/documentation-guidelines/), which include standards on writing Mattermost documentation for a global audience, who might not use English as their first language.

 #### Contribute